jackstapleton/rdb-autoscaling/whitepaper.md

 In this case the RDB will unsubscribe from the tickerplant and another RDB will continue the replay.

 After the log has been replayed `upd` is set to `.sub.upd`, this will `upsert` data and keep incrementing `.sub.i` for every `upd` the RDB receives.
-Finally the RDB sets `.z.ts` to `.sub.monitorMemory` and initialises the timer to run every five seconds.
+Finally the RDB sets `.z.ts` to `.sub.monitorMemory` and initializes the timer to run every five seconds.

 ### Monitoring RDB server memory

-The RDB monitors the memory of its server for two reasons:
+The RDB monitors the memory of its server for two reasons.

 1. To tell the Auto Scaling group to scale up.
 2. To unsubscribe from the tickerplant when it is full.